imooon/Harmony-Hub-App/README.md

 # Description
 - The motivation for this project was to create a website where users can access a variety of tools to aid in feeling good and support wellness in their life.
 - On this website a user can access sounds, videos, reading articles, partake in a quiz and post a postive message to the positivity board.
 The idea was to create a space users could visit to access a variety of tools all on one webpage, ie. music, videos, reading articles, etc.
-- To create this website HTML, CSS, JavaScript, Google Fonts ... were utilized ...
+- To create this website HTML, CSS, JavaScript, Google Fonts, APIS ... were utilized ...
+- A number of challenges were faced while making this website.
+Managing the GitHub repository while following best practices was one of the initial issues faced.
+Creating branches, merging branches and completeing pull requests caused some errors.
+However, these errors helped in the learning process and group members gained a better understanding of repository maintenance.
+It also gave the members exposure to work environments where these processes are expected.

 # Usage